dustinpfister/blog_posts/_posts/js-copying-vs-referencing-objects-in-javascript.md

 layout: post
 categories: js
 id: 89
-updated: 2019-11-21 09:37:07
+updated: 2020-07-17 13:14:42
-version: 1.11
+version: 1.12
 ---

-I have been cranking out [posts on lodash](/categories/lodash/) as of late, and have come to make a [post on \_.cloneDeep](/2017/11/13/lodash_clonedeep/) which can be used to deep clone objects in javaScript if I am using [lodash](https://lodash.com/).
+I have been cranking out [posts on lodash](/categories/lodash/) as of late, and have come to make a [post on \_.cloneDeep](/2017/11/13/lodash_clonedeep/) which can be used to deep clone objects in javaScript if I am using [lodash](https://lodash.com/) in a project.
 However I think it is called for to write a post on a subject that has to do with objects in general with javaScript regardless if lodash is used or not.
 That subject is the deal with referencing vs copying objects in javaScript.
+You see objects in javaScript are not the same thing as primitive values like numbers and strings, they are always copied by value.
+However when it comes to copying objects, often you are not making a copy of the object, you are just creating another reference to the same object.
+So then this is where cloning of objects comes into play, as well as shallow and deep cloning.

 So in this post I will be covering a bunch of ways to go about making a copy of an object with native javaScript by itself.
 In addition I will try to do my best to get the core of the situation with objects in general down when it comes to copying and referencing them.